Gneeveguilla: Education

+Two smaller primary schools in the hinterland previously served the local populace.
+One of these, Tureencahill National School closed in 2014 due to insufficient student numbers.
+The former school building now serves as a digital hub and centre for a local community group.

 Music and culture

 Several exponents of the 'Sliabh Luachra style' of traditional Irish music come from the Gneeveguilla area, including fiddler players Julia Clifford, Denis Murphy and Johnny and Paddy Cronin; and button accordion player Johnny O'Leary.

 There is a statue in the village in honour of the Sliabh Luachra seanchaí (storyteller) Éamon Kelly (1914–2001).

 Sports

-Gneeveguilla is home to Gneeveguilla AC.
-Established in 1978, it has had success in both local Kerry Athletics and at national Level.

 Gneeveguilla GAA is the local GAA club which plays in the East Kerry GAA division.
 Gneeveguilla is home to Ambrose O'Donovan, a former captain of the Kerry senior football team which won the 'Centenary All-Ireland' All-Ireland Senior Football Championship.
-Gneeveguilla won the Kerry Intermediate Football Championship in 2010, beating Finuge in the final in Austin Stack park in Tralee.
-They then went on to win the Munster Championship and lost the All-Ireland semi-final to St.James of County Galway, after a period of extra time.
+Gneeveguilla won the Kerry Intermediate Football Championship in 2010.
+They then went on to win the Munster Championship and lost the All-Ireland semi-final to St. James of County Galway, after a period of extra time.

+Other local sports clubs include Gneeveguilla Athletics Club.
+Established in 1978, it has had success at local and national levels.
+Quarry Park Rangers is a local association football (soccer) club.
+Founded in 1982, the club fields teams in the Kerry District Leagues.
+A previous soccer club, Gneeveguila FC, were crowned Premier B Champions in 1974.
+Gneeveguilla's basketball club was founded in 2007.